A Peek Into The Markets: U.S. Stock Futures Edge Lower Ahead Of Economic Reports

 Breaking news

-- Marinus Pharmaceuticals Inc (NASDAQ: MRNS) announced a public offering of common stock.
+- Calgon Carbon Corporation (NYSE: CCC) agreed to be acquired by Kuraray at $21.50 per share in cash.

+- Anadarko Petroleum Corporation (NYSE: APC) disclosed a $2.5 billion share-buyback program.

-Posted-In: A Peek Into The Markets JP MorganNews Eurozone Futures Global Pre-Market Outlook Markets
+Posted-In: A Peek Into The Markets DA DavidsonNews Eurozone Futures Global Pre-Market Outlook Markets

 © 2017 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.